 The workflows have been made easier with the vscode gitflow plugin.
 The plugin sets up branch names required when initialized for the current project.

 For example, the Nest folder named “Client” will create a number of branches to support the workflows.

 Ensure to use the project prefix “client” when setting up the branch names.
 The attached video demonstrates how the plug-in is installed and initialized.

 The data entity classes are shared between the clients and the server.
 The obvious advantage is that it helps to avoid code duplication.

 Setting up the Git repo and establishing the workflows at the outset is crucial for consistently delivering results.

 There are some ideas here I hope will be of some benefit.
-Watch the video and comment below for a demonstration.
+Respond below or Contact me for any help on the topic.